General

 If your application is successful, the auspice organisation will receive any funds allocated, is responsible for the management of the project and must sign off on the acquittal of grant funds.

-It is recommended that you have a clear written agreement with your auspice organisation.
-You must have written confirmation of their agreement with you, from the auspice organisation, before applying for funding.
+It is required that you have a clear written agreement with your auspice organisation.
+You must have written confirmation of the agreement, from the auspice organisation, before applying for funding.

 Please note, an auspice organisation can apply to this program on behalf of multiple people/projects.